antofic/GraphCodable/Docs/UserGuide.md

 ### Identity for value types that use copy on write (COW)

 The following example demonstrates how to give identity to an *Array-like* type that implements the COW mechanism.
-The buffer (for simplicity a standard Array is used) is contained in a box reference so that it can be copied only when the box is shared by multiple arrays.
+The buffer (for simplicity a swift Array is used) is contained in a box reference so that it can be copied only when the box is shared by multiple arrays.

 ```swift
 struct MyArray<Element> {